 Workplace injuries, illnesses, and deaths cost the US $170 billion annually.
 That’s a significant amount of money that can be invested back into businesses.

-So is digital signage worth the effort?
-The statistics in the infographic below say yes.
+So is the technology worth the effort?
+The digital signage statistics in the infographic below say yes.

 Please include attribution to mvixdigitalsignage.com with this infographic.